Gurnick Academy of Medical Arts is a private nursing school in California with around 400 employees and over 2,000 students.

 If a data loss disaster were to occur, this could result in financial losses of between $30k and a million dollars for the school.
 This loss of prepared materials would be a disaster for any educational organization both in terms of financial losses and the time it would take to recreate these materials.

 Instructors also commonly used their office computers and Google Drive to store personal files, which may include financial information and sensitive personal data.
-The IT admins were concerned at the consequences if this data was breached due to a malware attack.
+The G Suite admins were concerned at the consequences if this data was breached due to a malware attack.

 Gurnick Academy realized they needed a more robust disaster recovery system that offered an automated, daily cloud-to-cloud backup solution to integrate with G Suite.
 Also important was the ability to restore a snapshot of data with one click, which would greatly reduce administration time in recovering from a ransomware infection.

-Now that Spinbackup is installed at the school, infected files can be easily recovered from the last snapshot of data and there should be no lost files or need to re-create any work.
+Now, when Spinbackup‘s solution is deployed by the Gurnik school, any encrypted Google Drive files can be easily recovered from the last snapshot of data and there should be no lost files or need to re-create any work.

 2. Insider Threats Detection